Explicit Expressions for Iterates of Power Series: Fractional iteration

 \subsection{Unitary case $f'(0)=1$}

-The first known formula for iterating power series was introduced by Schröder \cite{Schroder}.
-Building on Cayley's valuable insight \cite{Cayley}, he provided a closed-form expression for the coefficients of discrete iterates.
-Jabotinsky later rediscovered the formula \cite{Jabo1947} and acknowledged its natural extension to fractional iterates.
-We further extend this finding to the $k$-th powers of the iterate, as demonstrated below.
+The earliest known formula for iterating power series was introduced by Schröder in 1870 \cite{schroeder1871}.
+Building on an important observation of Cayley \cite{cayley1860}, he obtained a closed-form expression for the coefficients of discrete iterates.
+This result was later recognized by Bennett \cite{bennett1915} and subsequently by Jabotinsky \cite{jabotinsky1947} as extending naturally to fractional iterates (see also \cite[Sec.~3.7]{comtet1974} and \cite{knuth1992}).
+In what follows, we further generalize this result to the $k$-th powers of the iterates.